fraserharris/threading-extensions/README.md

     assert(st.stopped is True)

 ## ExceptionThread
 Thread that propogates exceptions raised in the thread to the main context on `join`.
-To properly work using the method `run`, implement `run_with_exception` method instead.
+To properly work using the class method `run`, implement `run_with_exception` method instead.

 #### Example using `run_with_exception`: